-You’ve just completed producing your voiceover demo and you’re itching to find an agent.
+You’ve just completed producing your voiceover demo reel and you’re itching to find an agent.
 But where do you start?
 How do you know you’re approaching the right people in the right way?
 How do you get a voiceover agent?
 Here’s a little primer:

 Get a list of franchised talent agencies from your local SAG-AFTRA office (even if you’re not a member), the Voice Over Resource Guide, Backstage’s Call Sheet, or search online for voiceover talent agencies.
 If you know any voice talents, producers or casting directors, ask for their opinions on local agents and agencies.